-In the event of any future spill or leak at any of the facility areas, a spill report, documenting the occurrence and the nature of the spill or leak, will be completed.
+In the event of a future spill or leak at any of the facility areas, a spill report documenting the occurrence and the nature of the spill or leak, will be completed.
 The spill report will be filed promptly upon completion and documentation of the spill clean-up, and will be summarized in this section of the SWPPP.

 The probability of spills or releases at the facility is minimized by the application of good housekeeping procedures and appropriate operational methods.
-Spill protection and clean-up materials are readily available on site.
 Appropriate response measures for a spill or release of hazardous materials are applied when addressing spills.
-The specific spill response and cleanup procedures depend on the nature of the spilled material.
+The specific spill response and cleanup procedures will depend on the nature of the spilled material.
 Specific spill response and reporting procedures for LANL are listed in Section 3.1.4 of this SWPPP.